How Do I Sell My Parents’ House?

 - Get the house clean and tidy: As the legal side of things progresses, make sure you keep the house neat and tidy and the house doesn’t fall into general disrepair.
 This can become an emotionally tasking job for you, especially if you must commute long distances just to maintain a house.
 However, keeping things in order will help you take the house to market much more efficiently and save you money.

-- To Throw
+- Throw away

-- To Sell
+- Sell

 - Wills